robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 ====
 * The first few pages show (paginated) all the flights between 2 airports on a given date, p109.
 This data comes from MongoDB.
 * The next iteration is to allow a search with ES, p117.

 ---

-Agile checkpoints
-====
-* p102 proposes we release the app without search, even though ‘To get real utility from this data, we need list and search capabilities.’
-* Why?
-Because we need User validation: ‘“Does anyone care about flights?” and “What do they want to know about a given flight?”
-We think we have answers to these questions: “Yes” and “Airline, origin, destination, tail number, date, air time, and distant ce flown.”
-But without validation, we don’t really know anything for certain.’

----

-* ‘The other reason to ship something now is that the act of publishing, presenting, and sharing your work will highlight a number of problems in your platform setup that would likely otherwise go undiscovered until the moment you launch your product.’

----